-- 37.1 An Employee who is rostered to be on-call shall be paid an allowance equal to 10% of their ordinary time hourly rate in respect of each on-call period. - 37.2 An on-call attendance by an Employee under this clause may be by telephone, (extending beyond 15 minutes per call), or by personal attendance to the clinician/patient. - 37.3 An Employee may be recalled to duty outside their ordinary hours to attend to a serious accident or emergency at the request of the Employer. - 37.4 An Employee who, pursuant to this clause, attends an on-call or who is recalled to duty shall be either: - (a) compensated by payment at the rate of time and a half their ordinary time rate for the first two hours and double time thereafter or - (b) by mutual agreement, by time off in lieu of such payment.
-Time off in lieu shall be taken at a mutually agreed time and shall be based on the overtime penalty rates as prescribed by Clause 36 of this Agreement.
+An Employee who is rostered to be on-call shall be paid an allowance equal to 10% of their ordinary time hourly rate in respect of each on-call period.
+Provided that the minimum payment for each 24 hour period or part thereof is required as follows:

+- (a) when the on-call period is between Monday and Saturday inclusive \$22.14 per 24 hour period; and - (b) when the on-call period is on a Sunday or public holiday \$44.19 per 24 hour period. - An on-call attendance by an Employee under this clause may be by telephone (extending beyond 15 minutes per call), or by personal attendance to the clinician/patient. - An Employee may be recalled to duty outside their ordinary hours to attend to a serious accident or emergency at the request of the Employer. - An Employee who, pursuant to this clause, attends an on-call or who is recalled to duty shall be either: - (a) compensated by payment at the overtime rates outlined in clause 35; or

+(b) by mutual agreement, by time off in lieu of such payment.
+Time off in lieu shall be taken at a mutually agreed time and shall be based on the overtime penalty rates as prescribed by Clause 35 of this Agreement.
+Any balance accrued and outstanding, is to be paid out upon termination of employment.